1844 - 1950

 T18

-Produced from 1935 until the end of the 1950s, a T18 was gifted to Sir Winston Churchill (1948) by the French government in recognition of the services provided by Britain to France during the Second World War.
+Produced from 1935 until the late 1950s, a T18 watch was offered to Sir Winston Churchill in 1948 by the French government in recognition of the services rendered by Great Britain to France during World War II.

 1950 - 2015